UBC-CIC/Optimizing-Sedation/docs/DeploymentGuide.md

 chmod +x ../scripts/push_image.sh
 ```

-Now, let create Docker image and push to ECR.
+Now, let's create a Docker image and push it to ECR.
 Make sure to change everything in the <>.

 ```bash
 ../scripts/push_image.sh <aws-profile-name> <aws-region> <aws-account-number>